Australian Jewish Association: Views and political positions

-AJA is guided by Torah principles and aligned with right-wing, conservative values.
-Its mission statement states that it aims to be a membership-based representative organisation for Jewish Australians based on genuine authentic Jewish and conservative Australian democratic values.
-The organisation asserts that their public policy outlook is rooted in traditional Halachic principles and states that they are welcoming of members of all levels of observance who have an emphasis on support for Israel.
+According to its mission statements, the AJA describes itself as being guided by Torah principles and aligned with conservative values.
+AJA states that it seeks to be a membership-based representative organisation for Jewish Australians and that its public policy positions are informed by traditional Halachic principles, while welcoming members of varying levels of religious observance who support Israel.

-AJA's objectives are to work within the laws and regulations of Australia's liberal democracy and provide advocacy and representation for its members to the government, media and established institutions.
-AJA states that it is not affiliated with any political party but engages with all politicians to promote Jewish life in Australia.
-In addition, AJA supports Israel as the nation-state of the Jewish people and engages the Australian Government and relevant parliamentarians for the benefit of the Jewish community supporting initiatives between Australia and Israel.
+AJA states that it operates within Australia’s liberal democratic framework and provides advocacy and representation to government, media, and other institutions.
+The organisation says it is not affiliated with any political party but engages with politicians across the political spectrum on issues it considers relevant to Jewish life in Australia and Australia–Israel relations.

 AJAT

 The Australian Jewish Association Tzedakah (AJAT) is AJA's registered charity arm.
 AJAT is listed in the category under "Harm Prevention" with a primary role in combating antisemitism.
 AJAT subscribes to the International Holocaust Remembrance Alliance (IHRA) definition of antisemitism and conducts activities to implement its adoption in Australian jurisdictions and institutions.